With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 What Makes A Good New Year Resolution?

-Before we offer some specific new year resolutions for you to consider, let’s discuss what makes a good new year resolution.
+Before we offer some specific New Year resolutions for you to consider, let’s discuss what makes a good New Year resolution.

 1. Focus on Leading Indicators, Not Lagging

-Have you ever set a resolution for the number of listings, amount of GCI (gross commission income for the newbies out there!), or the number of closings?
+Have you ever set a resolution for the number of listings, the amount of GCI (gross commission income for the newbies out there!), or the number of closings?
 This is what most agents do.
 And it’s depressingly ineffective.
 These metrics are lagging indicators, the result of your daily efforts.
 And the results aren’t always within your control.

 What is entirely within your control is the leading indicators, the activities that produce the results.
 Focus on things like the number of daily contacts, number of listing appointments, and time spent prospecting.